-Below are questions that any reputable installation company should be able to answer, if they can’t answer any of these, think about whether or not you want to give them your business.
+Below are questions to ask your air conditioning installer before you purchase a system.
+Any reputable installation company will be more than happy to provide the information you need, if they can’t answer any of these, think about whether or not you want to give them your business.

 A refrigerant handling licence is required by anyone installing or servicing a refrigerated air conditioner.
 This ensures that they are qualified to handle refrigerants.
 Ask to see this licence or you can check if a business is authorised with licensed technicians at lookforthetick.com.au.